-- 1. Plan Activities and Entertainment: Offer engaging activities, workshops, or entertainment that aligns with your event's theme and interests your audience. - 2.
-Food and Beverages: Decide if you will offer food and drinks.
-If so, consider options that accommodate diverse dietary needs and preferences, including those with allergies or restrictions. - 3.
+- Plan Engaging and Enjoyable Activities: Offer engaging activities, workshops, or entertainment that aligns with your event's theme and interests your audience.
+Remember to prioritize the "fun factor" to ensure attendees have a positive and memorable experience. - 2.
+Food and Beverages: Decide whether you'll offer food and drinks.
+If so, consider options that accommodate a variety of dietary needs and preferences, including allergies and dietary restrictions. - 3.
 Logistics and Set-up: Develop a detailed plan for set-up, breakdown, equipment rentals, audio-visual needs, and volunteer coordination. - 4.
 Safety and Security: Ensure the safety of attendees by having a security plan in place, first-aid supplies readily available, and clear emergency protocols. - 5.
 Permits and Insurance: Research and obtain any necessary permits for your event (e.g., food vending, amplified music).
 Obtain event insurance to protect against unforeseen circumstances. - 6.
-Accessibility Guidelines: Consider ADA guidelines for ensuring inclusivity and access.
+Accessibility Guidelines: Consider ADA guidelines to help ensure your event is accessible and welcoming to all participants.